-The District shall provide free transportation for any student in the District who resides: (1) at a distance of one and one-half miles or more from his or her assigned school, unless the School Board has certified to the Illinois State Board of Education that adequate public transportation is available, or (2) within one and one-half miles from his or her assigned school where walking to school or to a pick-up point or bus stop would constitute a serious hazard due to vehicular traffic or rail crossing, and adequate public transportation is not available or (3) pupils within the one and one-half ($1\frac{1}{2}$) mile limit may be granted permission to ride buses using regularly established routes provided space is available after accommodating students residing more than one and one-half miles from school.
+The District shall provide free transportation for any student in the District who resides: (1) at a distance of one and one-half ($1\frac{1}{2}$) miles or more from his or her assigned school, unless the School Board has certified to the Illinois State Board of Education that adequate public transportation is available, or (2) within one and one-half ($1\frac{1}{2}$) miles from his or her assigned school where walking to school or to a pick-up point or bus stop would constitute a serious hazard due to vehicular traffic or rail crossing, and adequate public transportation is not available or (3) pupils within the one and one-half ($1\frac{1}{2}$) mile limit may be granted permission to ride buses using regularly established routes provided space is available after accommodating students residing more than one and one-half miles from school.

-A student's parent(s)/guardian(s) may file a petition with the Board requesting transportation due to the existence of a serious safety hazard.
+A student's parent(s)/guardian(s) may file a petition with the School Board requesting transportation due to the existence of a serious safety hazard.
 Free transportation service and vehicle adaptation is provided for a special education student if included in the student's individualized educational program.
 Non-public school students shall be transported in accordance with State law.
-Homeless students shall be transported in accordance with Section 45/1-15 of the Education for Homeless Children Act.
-Foster care students shall be transported in accordance with Section 6312(c)(5)(B) of the Elementary and Secondary Education Act.
+Homeless students shall be transported in accordance with the McKinney Homeless Assistance Act.